kheller18/data-structures-algorithms/questions/MongoDB.md

 19. What do you mean by Transactions?
     + A transaction is a logical unit of processing in a database that includes one or more database operations, which can be read or write operations.
 Transactions provide a useful feature in MongoDB to ensure consistency.
     + MongoDB provides two APIs to use transactions:
-      + Core API: It is a similar syntax to relational databases (e.g., start_transaction and commit_transaction)
+      + `Core API`: It is a similar syntax to relational databases (e.g., start_transaction and commit_transaction)
-      + Call-back API: This is the recommended approach to using transactions.
+      + `Call-back API`: This is the recommended approach to using transactions.
 It starts a transaction, executes the specified operations, and commits (or aborts on the error).
 It also automatically incorporates error handling logic for "TransientTransactionError" and "UnknownTransactionCommitResult".

 20. What are MongoDB Charts?
     + MongoDB Charts is a new, integrated tool in MongoDB for data visualization.